kelvah/uhc-portal/docs/code-guide.md

 ### Component structure

+Components should be organized by features.
+Each feature is represented by a container component in charge of handling logic and render other presentational components.

 Components should be properly broken down into UI elements responsible for a single goal.
-The main responsibilities of UI components are to display data and handle user interactions.
+The main responsibilities of presentational components are to display data received via props and handle user interactions.

-Use the following patterns when designing them:
+Use the following patterns when designing components:
 - UI components should be a thin wrapper around data, they should handle local state only when necessary
 - Try to flatten the UI state into a basic calculation, deriving data from props and adopting `useState` only if necessary
 - Create a new component abstraction when you're nesting conditional logic, or top level if/else statements.
 Ternaries are reserved for small, easily readable logic